catec/amcl3d/README.md

      cd ../
      catkin build

-### Tests

-Run the test with

-     roslaunch ouster_ros os1.launch os1_hostname:=10.5.5.94 replay:=true
-     roslaunch amcl3d amcl3d_test.launch

 ### Launch files

 * **amcl3d.launch:** it contains the start of amcl3d node with a standard configuration of parameters.

           roslaunch amcl3d amcl3d.launch

-* **amcl3d_test.launch:**  this roslaunch allows you to start the RViz with the aforementioned configuration, the amcl3d node, the test-amcl3d node, the bag player and creates a transformation to relate the point-cloud frame of test-amcl3d node with the robot frame of amcl3d node.
+* **amcl3d_rosin.launch:**  it contains the initial pose, particle number, 'alpha' parameter, 'take_off_height' parameter and the correctly map to run the algorithm with the correcly data of the demo bag.

 		roslaunch amcl3d amcl3d_test.launch

+### Gmoke Tests

+This branch contains differents tests to evaluate the correct behaviour of the algorithm.
+To run these tests it is necessary to have the rosbag of the 'Version 1.1.0' release.

+     To compile:

+          catkin_make tests

+     To run:

+          rosrun amcl3d amcl3d_tests

 ### Doxygen
 The code has been commentes to offert the posibility to generate a Doxygen documentation.
 To generate it: